apache/flink/docs/ops/memory/mem_setup_tm.md

 *Managed memory* is managed by Flink and is allocated as native memory (off-heap).
 The following workloads use *managed memory*:
 * Streaming jobs can use it for [RocksDB state backend]({% link ops/state/state_backends.md %}#the-rocksdbstatebackend).
 * [Batch jobs]({% link dev/batch/index.md %}) can use it for sorting, hash tables, caching of intermediate results.
+* Both streaming and batch jobs can use it for executing [User Defined Functions in Python processes]({% link dev/python/table-api-users-guide/udfs/python_udfs.md %}).

 The size of *managed memory* can be
 * either configured explicitly via [`taskmanager.memory.managed.size`]({% link ops/config.md %}#taskmanager-memory-managed-size)